-- To select Publish to web, do one of the following:
+- To choose Publish to web, do one of the following:

-- In Reader view, click Share to view the context menu and choose Publish to web (public).
+- In Reading view, click Share > Embed report > Publish to web (public).

-- In the Embed in a public website pane, click Create embed code.
+- In the Embed in a public website panel, click Create embed code.

 - Read the acknowledgement about public sharing, ensuring that you have permission to share the contents of the report publicly.
 If you agree, click Publish, or click Close to cancel the operation.

-- To embed a link in an email or blog article, copy the link in the first field and paste it into the body of the email message or article.
+- To embed the link in an email or blog post, copy the link from the first text box into the body of the email message or blog post.

-- To embed the report in a web page, copy the iFrame code from the second field, using the drop-down menu to specify the size of the frame to use to contain the report.
-Paste the code into your web page and publish the page.
+- To embed the report in a web page, copy the iframe code from the second text box using the drop-down menu to specify the size of the iframe to use to contain the report into the web page and publish the page.

 The report appears on the published web page.

 All published reports must have a corresponding embed code associated with them.
-These codes are stored in your Power BI Workspace and can be managed at any time.
+These codes are stored in your Power BI workspace and can be accessed at any time.
 When you delete an embed code, the associated report is no longer published and does not appear on pages where it was published.

-To remove an embed code, follow these steps:
+To delete an embed code, complete the following steps:

 - Open the published report in the Power BI service.